Monthly Direct Mail for Real Estate: The 12-Month Agent Playbook

 |---|---|---|---|

-At these example tiers your ninety day investment lands near one thousand two hundred seventy five dollars, two thousand seven hundred dollars, and ten thousand eight hundred dollars.
-Use those ranges as planning guides rather than promises and adjust upward only after you see clear, consistent response.
+At these sample tiers, a ninety day test lands near one thousand two hundred seventy five dollars, two thousand seven hundred dollars, or ten thousand eight hundred dollars before any adjustments.
+Treat those figures as planning ranges, not promises.
+Scale only after you see consistent response.

 What To Measure In Your Direct Mail Channel